 Roast the porchetta, uncovered, for 2-1/2 to 3 hours, or until the internal temperature of the meat is 155F.
 Transfer to a cutting board.
 Let the porchetta rest for 10 minutes.

 Remove the bacon (you can serve it with the porchetta if it looks appetizing) and the butcher's string and slice the porchetta into pieces approximately 1-inch thick.
-Arrange on a platter or plates and garnish with herb sprigs and orange wedges.
+Arrange on a platter and garnish with herb sprigs and orange wedges.
 Enjoy!